 SAMAcon 2026 Speakers

-Allan Nguyen is an AMI 6–12 Trainer working with First Children in South Africa.
+Bio: Allan Nguyen is an AMI 6–12 Trainer working with First Children in South Africa.
 He has spent the last two decades supporting Montessori communities across multiple continents, with a focus on cosmic education, the development of the human personality, and the unfolding powers of the second plane child.
 His work brings together Montessori theory, storytelling, music, and the arts.

 Allan’s approach highlights the developing individual as an active contributor to the human community and the world.
 He is committed to expanding access to Montessori training and supporting educators in diverse settings as they prepare the conditions for meaningful growth.

-Pru is an English-speaking South African.
+Bio: Pru Ramsey is an English-speaking South African.
 She graduated with a B.A, UED from the University of KwaZulu-Natal after which she taught high school Geography and English for ten years.
 In 1980, she obtained an Association Montessori Internationale (AMI) Diploma in Preprimary Education in California, where she was trained by Dr Lena Wikramaratne.
 Dr Wikramaratne, in turn, had worked with and been trained by Dr Maria Montessori in Sri Lanka during World War II.

 After her Montessori training, Pru returned to South Africa to work in the Montessori preschool class at the Sandton Hospital before starting the Grade 0 Montessori class at The Ridge School.
 After her two sons were born, she was appointed Principal of the Montessori Country School located to the north of Johannesburg.